Crisp Sweet Pickle Recipe was first seen on Grumpy's Honeybunch as Nanny's 7 Day Sweet Pickles where I am an author.

 - Always use pickling salt for making pickles.
 Pickling Salt does not have the anti-caking ingredient table salt has in it.
 And, it has fine granules that make it break down and dissolve easier.

-- For safety sake, do not skip the sterilization of jars!
+- For safety sake, do not skip the sterilization of jars.
+Boil the washed jars and sealing lids in hot water.

 Crisp Sweet Pickle Recipe